- The African People’s Socialist Party’s strategy to extend the African Revolution into the white community

 We are African Internationalists!

-The African People’s Solidarity Committee (APSC) was founded in 1976 by the African People’s Socialist Party (APSP) as a way for Euro-American/ European (white) people to join the African liberation struggle, working directly under the leadership of the APSP.
+The African People’s Solidarity Committee was founded by the African People’s Socialist Party in 1976 as a strategic front of the African Revolution inside the belly of the imperialist beast.

 The Party is informed by African Internationalism, analyzing the world through the experience of the African working class and the colonized of the earth.

 Membership in the African People’s Solidarity Committee is a commitment to a cadre stand—democratic centralism under the leadership of the African People’s Socialist Party.

 We adopt African Internationalism as our own worldview, uniting with the conclusions that the liberation of Africa and African people is the future of humanity.

 - Under the leadership of the African People’s Socialist Party we organize in white communities for genuine solidarity and reparations to the African Revolution.